Code-Institute-Submissions/simon-6/README.md

 ### Acknowledgements <a name="acknowledgemenets"></a>
 Special thanks to,
-+ Mentor Aaron Sinott, for all the sessions that ran into overtime and for his words of encouragement.
++ Mentor Aaron Sinott, for the sessions that ran into overtime and for all his words of encouragement.
-+ [GBrachetta](https://github.com/GBrachetta) for his invaluable advice, converstaion and compassion that kept me
++ [GBrachetta](https://github.com/GBrachetta) for his invaluable advice, conversation and compassion that made the challenge of the project more tolerable.